-I run this website and a few other projects on Bunny CDN: the production setup is a Storage Zone for assets and pull-through to edge.
+I run this website and a few other projects on Bunny CDN: the production setup is a Storage Zone for hosting all assets and a Pull Zone for CDN services.
 After each build I need the same loop over and over — walk the local output tree, compare it to what Bunny already has, upload what changed, and optionally remove objects that no longer exist locally.
 That workflow is second nature with aws s3 sync; for Bunny’s HTTP storage API I wanted something equally boring and reliable, not a one-off shell script.

-I wrote bunsy (BUNny sync) for that: a small Rust CLI that talks to Bunny’s storage API, does size-based diffing, runs uploads and deletes with bounded concurrency, and can show a live progress UI on a real terminal.
-A Docker image sbstjn/bunsy (Debian bookworm-based) is on Docker Hub so CI can run the same binary without installing Rust.
+I wrote bunsy (bunny sync) for that: a small Rust CLI that talks to Bunny’s storage API, does size-based diffing, runs uploads and deletes with bounded concurrency, and can show a live progress UI on a real terminal.
+A Docker image sbstjn/bunsy (based on debian:bookworm-slim) is on Docker Hub so CI can run the same binary without installing Rust.
 The sources live on Codeberg under the MIT licence.

 Getting Started